thecosignstudio/process/_chapters/05-design.md

 ## Nice-to-haves when designing

 ### Prepare interactive designs
 If there is enough time, try to search for ready transitions between the elements of your designed interface.
-This will greatly enhance the experience of users, as animations in your project really do magic.
+This will greatly enhance the experience of users, as animations in your project can do magic.
 To prepare such interactions, you can use:
-1. **Principle.** Use Principle when you need to animate interface elements, especially in a multi-screen project; the build-in transitions and element-based animations help to create quick and easily clickable prototypes.
-Principle is your go-to tool if:
+1. **Principle.** Use _Principle_ when you need to animate interface elements, especially in a multi-screen project; the built-in transitions and element-based animations will help create quick and easily clickable prototypes. _Principle_ should be your go-to tool if:
   - you need to build a quick prototype to check if a UI solution works;
   - you want to make sure the developer knows how to code the interaction;
   - you want to enrich the experience by creating meaningful animations;
   - you want to showcase your design on social media.
-2. **Adobe After Effects.** AE is a true workhorse – it can do almost everything related to animation.
-While versatile and powerful, After Effects could be better when it comes to working with Sketch files.
-AE also won’t allow you to test your interactions on a prototype.
-After Effects is your go-to tool if:
+2. **Adobe After Effects.** _AE_ is a true workhorse – it can do almost everything related to animation.
+While versatile and powerful, _After Effects_ could be better when it comes to working with Sketch files. _AE_ also won’t allow you to test your interactions on a prototype. _After Effects_ is your go-to tool if:
   - you need custom transitions or animation effects;
   - you need to use perspective or other video effects;
   - you want to animate icons and illustrations.

 ### Craft your own icons
 If there is enough time, you can create your own icon set.
-We use Nucleo for our designs, but creating your own icons will add a more individual feeling to application.
+We use _Nucleo_ for our designs, but creating your own icons will add a more individual feeling to the application.

 ## Resources